 Spuds McKenzie.
 Spud.
 Killer.
 Buzz.
 Derry-boy.

-Each of Derek’s nicknames reflect a part of him; he was called “killer” because of his competitive drive on the soccer field.
+Each of Derek’s nicknames reflects a part of him; he was called “killer” because of his competitive drive on the soccer field.
 Spud was shortened from Spuds McKenzie, and given as a result of a major black eye that made him look like the terrier in commercials.
 Buzz came from the haircut that he sported for years.
 Derry-boy?
 Who knows!

 But my favorite nickname for Derek is “son.”
 The word alone carries a depth of meaning.
 In many ways it defines our relationship because it represents all our shared experiences, shared memories, and shared struggles.
 It means we are family, with all the rights and privileges that come with it.
 Most of all, it means that because he is my son, he can count on me to be there for him.
 There is nothing that Derek can do that will make me quit loving him.